ALWAYS test for FPV and FeLV- It's the responsible way!

 Argument Number 4: “Testing can be very expensive”

 CatDX answer: Not necessarily!
-While it is true that a visit to the vet testing for both FeLV and FIV can cost as much as $150 (if you have 5 cats you’re looking at $750!!!), it doesn't need to be that way.
-At CatDX.com we offer a self collection kit that uses the highly sensitive PCR method for only $24.99 for BOTH FeLV and FIV.
-Individual viruses are tested for only $19.99.
+While it is true that a visit to the vet testing for both FeLV and FPV can cost as much as $200 (if you have 5 cats you’re looking at $1000!!!), it doesn't need to be that way.
+At CatDX.com we offer a self collection kit that uses the highly sensitive PCR method for only $108.99 for BOTH FeLV and FPV.
+Individual viruses are tested for only $89.99.
 These prices include all costs including the collection kit, shipping and handling (both ways) and running the test and generating a report.
 Because we use saliva, you do not need to visit your vet, avoiding both stress to the animal and cost.

 So what’s the conclusion?

-Simply put, you MUST test for FeLV and FIV.
+Simply put, test for FeLV and FPV.
 By testing you will: prevent spreading of the virus and better monitor your cat’s health!
-Testing does NOT need to be expensive, just visit our product page.
-You must test for FeLV and FIV...It is the responsible way.
+Testing doesn't have to be expensive; just visit our product page below.

 Comments